werto87/small_memory_tree/README.md

 # small_memory_tree
 small_memory_tree saves data plus hierarchy information of a tree.
 It tries to **save memory** compared to other libraries who use a vector plus a pointer to the parent as a node(vecPlusPointerToParentNode).
 Even an empty vector needs 24 Bytes of memory (3 pointer with 8 Bytes on a 64 bit cpu) plus the pointer to the parent node which is again 8 bytes this results in 32 bytes of memory (overhead) + memory needed for the value we want to save (payload).
 If the payload is one byte and the overhead is 32 bytes this means from 33 bytes only one byte is actual useful. small_memory_tree saves the whole data of a tree in a vector (vector<T> where T is the ValueType of tree), the hierarchy information in another vector (vector<bool>) and a number called max children (integral type).
 This also means that small_memory_tree can be **saved to disk relative easily**.

 ## TODO TLDR overview how much heap memory small memory tree uses compared to a vecPlusPointerToParentNode tree (stlplus::ntree).
-Max children count means the maximum amount of children
+Max children count means the maximum amount of children a tree node has
 ![image](https://github.com/werto87/small_memory_tree/assets/46565959/9ee8ca68-bee8-4803-8332-e246c6fdf640)